rayosuarez2023/blocksite1/README.md

 Please download the file and unzip it on your computer to use it.

-This example is programmed in Python and to use it you must have the Python SDK installed, and install the libraries indicated in the .py files.
+This example is programmed in Python and to use it you must have the Python IDLE installed, and install the libraries indicated in the .py files.

 There is no guarantee of use if it is not used on the "Blocksite" blockchain.
 No liability will be recognized in the event that any damage is caused by improper use.